Appeals

 Online

-Protests submitted by email will be accepted through midnight on June 8th, 2023.
-To preserve your right, your online protest must be time-stamped by the county server before midnight on that date.
+Protests submitted by email will be accepted between May 1st, 2025 and June 9th, 2025.
+To preserve your right to appeal, your online protest must be time-stamped by the county server before midnight on that date.
+Emails received timely will be sent an auto-receipt.
+If you don't received an auto-receipt, your appeal has not been received.
+Emailing an appeal well ahead of the June 9 deadline is advisable.
 If you choose to file an online protest, you may email the Assessor.

 If you choose to mail a written protest, you may elect to complete the protest form located on the Notice of Valuation.
-To preserve the right to protest, the real property protest must be postmarked not later than June 8th , 2023.
-If June 8th falls on a Saturday, Sunday, or legal holiday, the protest is deemed to have been timely if postmarked on the next business day.
-If you don’t have a Notice of Value, a protest form (PDF) may be accessed.
+To preserve the right to protest, the real property protest must be postmarked between May 1st, 2025 and June 9th, 2025.
+If you don’t have a Notice of Value, a protest form (PDF) may be accessed; you may also submit any written document containing the same information.

 In Person

-Written protests may be deposited at the Blackstock Government building no later than 5:00 p.m. on June 8th , 2023.
-You may use the backside of your Notice of Value, this protest form (PDF), and forms will be available at the front counter of the Assessor's office, in the Blackstock Government building.
+Written protests may be deposited at the Blackstock Government building between May 1st, 2025 and June 9th, 2025.
+You may use the backside of your Notice of Value, this protest form (PDF), or any written document containing the same information.
+Protest forms will be available at the front counter of the Assessor's office, in the Blackstock Government building.

 In-person, video or telephone conference appeal meetings with appraisers will be limited and provided on a first come, first served basis.
 If you wish to speak to an appraiser about your value, call the Assessor’s office at (970) 641-1085 to schedule an appointment.
 You may request a telephone conversation with an appraiser at any time, not just during the appeal period.